-The term “clinical research” when used in a medical context describes studies published in medical journals evaluating the efficacy and/or safety of a compound.
-As an example, when a pharmaceutical drug manufacturer tests their product on patients versus placebo, that is clinical research.
+The term “clinical research” when used in a medical context describes studies published in scientific or medical journals evaluating the efficacy or safety of a product or ingredient.

 Most of the links in the “Clinical Research” section on the Nerve Control 911 site are not, in fact, clinical research at all.
-Instead most are links to websites providing broad overviews of some of the ingredients in the formulation.
+Instead most are links to other health websites.

 As a particularly ridiculous example, one of the links is to an Australian website called Plant Essentials which discusses herbs and potted plants.